DentonWal/MazeGame/README.md

 # MazeGame
- Simple Maze game.
-Objective is to get mouse cursor throught the maze.
+ Simple Maze game where the bjective is to get the mouse cursor through the maze to the FINISH without touching hte blue walls.